National Insurance number: Administrative numbers

 Reference numbers similar in format to NI numbers are sometimes allocated for tax or benefit purposes with special prefix letters.
 Special prefixes used now or in the past include the letters OO (for Tax Credit claims), CR (for investigations), FY (formerly for Attendance Allowance claims, named after the Fylde social security office where claims were processed), MW (used from 1980 to 1987 for migrant workers), NC (formerly for Stakeholder Pensions), PP (for use by pension schemes as PP999999P), and PY or PZ (both used for tax-only accounts created prior to 2003).

 Numbercards

 Prior to 1984, when a person was allocated an NI number, a manila notification card was issued to them.
-From 1984 until 2011, they received a plastic 'numbercard', of similar proportions to a credit card, with the number raised on the front.
+From 1984 until 2011, they received a plastic 'numbercard' in the same proportions as a credit card, with the number raised on the front.
 The card was only used as a reminder of the number; it was not needed to start work, and was not considered a valid identity card.
 Numbercards were phased out after September 2010 and their issue ceased in October 2011.
 NI numbers are now notified by letter.